Nick Walker (snooker player)

 Nick Walker (born 4 August 1973) is an English former professional snooker player from Chester.
-He turned professional in 1991, and reached the last 16 of three world ranking events before his retirement in 2005.
-He played 14 seasons as a professional and his highest professional was 144, in the 2002 Welsh Open.
+He turned professional in 1991, and reached the last 16 of three world ranking events, including the 1999 World Snooker Championship..
+He played 14 seasons as a professional, earning total prize money of £200,380, and retired to work in a bank in 2005.

+His highest position in the snooker world rankings was 54th.
+He made 34 century breaks during his career, the highest of which was 144, at the 2002 Welsh Open.